Big TV debate of British election campaign yields no clear winner

 Jonny Tudor, 17, who asked one of the questions on the night, told Reuters afterwards: "Some performed well in answer to certain questions, other performed well on different subjects, but there was no definitive winner."

-In a result that will calm Conservative nerves, a Comres/ITV poll showed 40 percent of voters judged Cameron was the most capable of leading Britain, compared to 28 percent for Miliband.
+But in a result that will calm Conservative nerves, a Comres/ITV poll showed 40 percent of voters asked afterwards judged Cameron was the most capable of leading Britain, compared to 28 percent who named Miliband.

-However, the debate has had little effect on voting intentions according to the first national poll since.

-A Survation survey for the Daily Mirror had Labour on 33 percent and the Conservatives on 31 percent, unchanged since its last poll a week ago, although Miliband's personal approval rating had received a boost.

 In an unusual format for Britain, Cameron faced off against six political rivals in what was the first and only full TV debate of a campaign that has yet to stir voters, many of whom say they feel jaded despite a rising economy.